webdriverio-community/wdio-rerun-service/README.md

 }
 ```

-You can simple do it by:
+It can be installed simply using `nvm`:

 ```bash
 npm install wdio-rerun-service
 ```

-After package installation is complete, add it to `services` array:
+After package installation is complete, add it to `services` array in `wdio.conf.js`:

 ```js
 // wdio.conf.js